PengfeiLi0218/OBP-Sandbox-Generator-Interface/README.md

 For `GatewayLogin` to work, the user's provider has to be set to `Gateway` in field `resourceuser`.`provider_` in the database.
 The user also needs to know the pre-shared secret between the gateway and the API.

-# Management

-The app should tell you if your logged in user does not have the proper role to execute the management functionality you need.
-Please use a Super Admin user to login at an API Manager instance or API Explorer and set roles accordingly.
-To become Super Admin, set the property `super_admin_user_ids` in the API properties file accordingly.

-# Usage

-1) Login as the user that you will execute the tests as.

-2) Create a "profile".

-Enter the API version (e.g. 3.1.0) that you want to test and values for commonly used fields.
-These values will be used as the defaults in urls and POST bodies but you can change the values for each URL.

-3) Save the profile.
-This will generate tests for every endpoint in the version you specified.

-4) Now you can change the URLs / POST bodies and Test each endpoint, all or the selected endpoints.

 Note:

-You can change the order in which tests are run.

-A user can have multiple test profiles.

 Please submit an issue on GitHub if something bugs you!